 One of the things I loved about the show was its humor and, especially, all the ridiculous ways Scott Bakula had to dress for the series and the personas he assumed.
 He even wore dresses and high heels, lipstick and eye makeup.
 It was fun to watch him peer into a mirror and see whose body he now occupied.

 Personally, I like the early seasons better than the later ones as his leaps placed him into the bodies of average people with regular struggles.
 In some later episodes he has brushes with historical figures and the writers/producers take tremendous creative license with past events and blow up their own premises, stretching the bounds of the viewers’ imaginations.

 Regardless, it was a fun show made all the more enjoyable by the interplay between Bakula and Dean Stockwell who portrays the cigar-wielding Al.

-I bought the series on DVD one year as a birthday gift for my then teenage son.
+I bought the first season on DVD one year as a birthday gift for my then teenage son.
 I thought my kids would love the show!
 Instead, after 15 minutes, they were bored.
 I determined that maybe it was a show which an adult audience could appreciate but was over the heads of kids.
 Or, perhaps, it only resonated with my generation as we could relate to the times and travels of Sam Beckett (born August 8, 1953).
 Who knows?
 Now that my kids are adults, they might enjoy it.
 I’m not sure how well the show has aged or if it’s stuck in the 1990’s.
 Guess it’s time to dig it out and re-watch some of the episodes.